teraspace/dfchallange/README.md

 4. What did you think of this challenge?
 5. What part was unclear?
 6. What could we do to make this challenge better?
-7. What did we forget to test you on?
+7. What did we forget to test you on?# dfchallange